nutirition-positions/nutrition-positions.github.io/index.md

 - Wants to sort the restaurants by stars

-Naomi Franklin (Liberal Arts Major and self proclaimed food connoisseour) -Liked the map page but "how to guide" seemed odd to have.
+Naomi Franklin (Liberal Arts Major and self proclaimed food connoisseour)
+- Liked the map page but "how to guide" seemed odd to have.
--Restaurunt details page was nice and liked that included a menu but having a snippet of the google map location similar to yelp does it would make it easier to use so you don't have to go back and forth between the two pages
+- Restaurunt details page was nice and liked that included a menu but having a snippet of the google map location similar to yelp does it would make it easier to use so you don't have to go back and forth between the two pages
--Thought slides of restaurunts on home page was a neat feature -Liked being able to submit restaurunts since the there are a lot of food trucks that come and go depending on the semester.
+- Thought slides of restaurunts on home page was a neat feature
+- Liked being able to submit restaurunts since the there are a lot of food trucks that come and go depending on the semester.
 Thought adding an alert to the home page for new restaurunts and food trucks would be amazing.

 ## Developer Guide